PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:43:02
+Last updated: 2024-04-02 19:43:36
-Random Quote: Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant. - Tony Robbins
+Random Quote: The truth of the matter is that you always know the right thing to do.
+The hard part is doing it. - Norman Schwarzkopf